U of M Position Openings

 Apply online at http://employment.umn.edu/ (search for Job #324484).
 Candidates should attach a letter of application, curriculum vitae and statements of research and teaching that highlight accomplishments, experience and interests (3 pg. max).
 Names, addresses and email contact information for 3 professional references should be included.
 References will be contacted only for those applicants judged most appropriate.
 Incomplete applications will not be considered.
 Review of applications begins mid-August, 2018.
 Position will remain open until filled.

 Note: During the interview process, applicants will be asked to describe their commitment, experience and approach to teaching and working with students, colleagues and constituents from diverse populations.

 Any offer of employment is contingent upon the successful completion of a background check.

 As an institution committed to demonstrating excellence through diversity, the College of Food, Agricultural and Natural Resource Sciences and the University are committed to hiring a diverse faculty and staff, and strongly encourage candidates from historically underrepresented groups to apply.
-We welcome you to visit our college’s Diversity and Inclusion web page at: http://www.cfans.umn.edu/diversity/.
+Finalists will be expected to address their commitment and experience in working with diverse populations during the interview process.
+We welcome you to visit our college’s Diversity and Inclusion web page at http://www.cfans.umn.edu/diversity/.

 Search for other open positions at the U of M; visit the Office of Human Resources.